galawaydude/data-place/000 index/Memory Management.md

   For instance, if a 5MB process is placed in a 10MB partition, 5MB of memory is lost to internal fragmentation.4 This waste is *internal* to the allocated block.

+#### Variable Size Partitioning

+To address the significant waste caused by internal fragmentation, the variable-size partitioning scheme (or dynamic partitioning) was developed.
+In this model, the operating system does not partition memory beforehand.
+Instead, it maintains a list of free blocks of memory and allocates a partition of the exact size needed by a process upon its arrival.2 This dynamic approach successfully eliminates internal fragmentation because a process is given only as much memory as it requests.

+However, this flexibility introduces the need for the operating system to manage the free blocks and decide which one to allocate.
+This decision is governed by an allocation strategy.
+Common strategies include 2:

+- First-Fit: The OS scans the list of free blocks (holes) and allocates the first one that is large enough to accommodate the process.
+This strategy is fast but may break up large blocks, leaving smaller, less useful ones behind.2

+- Best-Fit: The OS searches the entire list of holes to find the smallest one that is large enough for the process.
+This approach aims to preserve larger holes for future, larger processes.
+However, it is slower due to the exhaustive search and tends to create a large number of very small, often unusable holes.2

+- Worst-Fit: The OS allocates the largest available hole to the process.
+The rationale is that the leftover portion of the hole will be large enough to be useful for another process.
+However, this strategy can quickly eliminate large blocks needed for large processes.2

+While variable partitioning solves the problem of internal fragmentation, its dynamic nature gives rise to a more insidious and system-crippling issue: external fragmentation.